THERESA LINDEN

 Special thanks to Theresa Linden for sending me a complimentary copy of Chasing Liberty for my unbiased review!

 Things to Mention: suggestions that Finley and Tatum, and Dr. Supero and his assistance were together physically.
 Dr. Supero talk of wanting women physically.
 A guy wants to be with Liberty but she doesn’t want to be with him; he later drugs her in oder to be with her but Liberty is saved before anything happens.
 Fighting between friends and other people.
 In school, they would teach all the students to “experiment with your sexuality” and to “be open, uninhabited, free”.
 Liberty always found this disgusting.
 There is some smoking and drinking.
 A girl insinuated that she was sexually abused when she was younger.
 There is mentions how girls have girlfriends and boys have boyfriends.
 Two women get pregnant outside of marriage.
-Girls were inappropriate clothes Some other minor things.
+Girls wear inappropriate clothes.
+Some other minor things.

 Click here to buy!